 4.1.1.
-Origin of liquidity risk
+Origin of Liquidity risk

-The Bank as a Group has a large and stable funding base due to the natural accumulation of deposits from its two core businesses: Private Banking and Global Institutional & Professional Services (GIPS), which on the other hand consume relatively little liquidity.
+The Bank as a Group has a large and stable funding base due to the natural accumulation of deposits from its two core businesses: Private Banking and Global Institutional & Professional Services (GIPS), which on the other hand consume relatively few liquidity resources.
 The overall funding gap is structurally and globally positive and KBL epb group is a net lender recycling structural liquidity positions in the interbank market.